This post contains affiliate links which means I get a small commission when you order

 If you know someone, it’s important that you do the things that matter to them, not the things that you want them to do.
 Be the person in their life that isn’t asking anything of them, nor demanding that they use grief coping skills that make YOU comfortable.

 Recently a friend of mine came over after hearing my cousin committed suicide.
 Everyone who knows me knows that I love massages, but I didn’t feel like one at the time.
 He INSISTED on rubbing my feet, which I didn’t want.

 There was no rhyme or reason to my logic, I just didn’t feel like having my feet rubbed.
 Do not pressure someone into doing anything.
-A good friend will never insist, and will do what is necessary, not what they want to do.
+A good friend will never insist and will do what you want and not what they want to do.

 10 ways to help someone dealing with grief and mourning

 - buy toys for the kids that don’t make noise

 - buy them a gift card to their favorite store(s)